Routific Competitors: 10 Alternatives for Your Delivery Route Planning

 Capturing proof of delivery (POD)

 With Circuit for Teams, your delivery drivers can collect proof of delivery in two ways.

-First, drivers can use their smartphones to collect a signature from the customer.
-The customer simply uses their finger to sign their name directly on the driver’s smartphone.
+First, drivers can use their smartphones to collect signatures from customers.
+The customer uses their finger to sign their name directly on the driver’s smartphone.

 Second, the driver can take a photo of where they left the package.
-This is for when customers aren’t at home and the driver wants to document where they left the package.
+This is when customers aren’t home, and the driver wants to document where they left the package.

 The Circuit for Teams app captures all delivery proof your drivers snap as notes for the specific stop to share with the dispatcher and customer.

 Let’s say a customer gets their package delivered when they’re at work.
 When they come home, they don’t see their package.